andreasfrom/natlang/README.md

 # Example
 The code below defines addition and multiplication of natural numbers through recursion and then defines fibonacci.
-It evaluates to my natural number representation of 55.

 ```haskell
 add(a, 0) = a